 Her dream of attending college became more of a reality when she received an acceptance letter in the mail from Idaho State University in March, along with a full-ride scholarship offer to attend.

 But Odalis didn’t immediately accept ISU’s offer.
-Earlier in the school year, White had convinced Odalis to apply to White’s own alma mater, the University of Notre Dame.
+Earlier in the school year, Wight had convinced Odalis to apply to Wight’s own alma mater, the University of Notre Dame.
 It would be tough to get in, White had said, but Odalis had several things going for her: great grades, high test scores and Notre Dame’s reputation for working with DACA students.
 Odalis’ status as a practicing Catholic didn’t hurt her chances, either.

-“I knew she had the potential to go to an Ivy League school,” White said.
+“I knew she had the potential to go to an Ivy League school,” Wight said.
 “She stands out because she does what she needs to do — and beyond — to truly learn material.”

 On March 20, Odalis received an envelope with a little green Irish guy in the corner.
 She had been accepted to Notre Dame, also with an offer to attend on a full-ride scholarship.